 Sweating occurs with hypoglycemia as the body’s way to compensate for low sugar levels.
 It can also cause pallor, dizziness, palpitations and nausea.

-What to do: Some ways to prevent drops in blood sugar at night type include never skipping dinner and avoiding consumption of alcohol at night.
+How to treat: Some ways to prevent drops in blood sugar at night type include never skipping dinner and avoiding consumption of alcohol at night.
 Another important measure is to check blood sugar levels before going to bed - low levels can be recovered with a light, healthy snack.
 You should speak to your doctor about adjusting insulin doses or other diabetic medications if night sweats are a frequent occurrence.
 Read more about common diabetes medications that are used to manage blood sugar levels.

-4. Sleep apnea
+5. Sleep apnea

 Sleep apnea can cause a drop in blood oxygen levels at night, which activates the nervous system.
 This can lead to night sweats, as well as other symptoms over time like increased blood pressure, cardiac arrhythmias and cardiovascular disease.